eternaldensity/Sandcastle-Builder/README.md

 ## 3.189
 - Free Advice conditional advice fix
+- Changed Imprevious Ninja to use Ninja Forgiveness instead of a countdown timer.
+Also it costs 1% of your Glass Chips in storage (minimum cost is 100 chips)

 ## 3.1881
 - Fix panther salve toggle - it wasn't generic after all.